dgobalak/AlgoVisualizer/README.md

 ### Overview

 AlgoVisualizer is built for visualizing common sorting and path-finding algorithms.
-Some examples include: quick sort, merge sort, heap sort, DFS, and Dijkstra's algorithm.
+Some examples include: quick sort, merge sort, counting sort, DFS, and Dijkstra's algorithm.
 All algorithms are implemented in Python and are displayed using the Pygame library.
 <br>
 <!-- <br> -->